serverlessresearch/srk/docs/source/Examples/lambci.rst

 directory then is the name of the layer.

-E.g. to add a python package, create a layer subdirectory in the ``layers`` directory, create a directory ``python`` in it and download the required package.
+E.g. to add a python package, create a layer subdirectory in the ``layers`` directory, then create a directory ``python`` in it and download the required package.
 The following example shows how to provide the `request <https://requests.readthedocs.io/en/master/>`_ package.